Eligibility for EP Qualification

 - must be a member of a national professional photographers association.
 The national association must be a member of the Federation of European Professional Photographers, unless otherwise agreed by the relevant FEP member associations.
-Application by non members can be accepted providing they are professional photographers legally registered and resident in European countries where there are not FEP member national associations to represent them.
-If an application is received from a photographer who is not member of a FEP member association, they must be registered with the tax authorities as a professional photographer and they must show their VAT registration number or certificate of professional insurance which will be validated by the FEP.
+Application by non members can be accepted providing they are professional photographers legally registered and resident in European countries where there are no FEP member national associations to represent them.
+If such an application is received from a photographer who is not member of a FEP member association, they must be registered with the tax authorities as a professional photographer and they must show their VAT registration number or certificate of professional insurance which will be validated by the FEP.

 - may be self-employed or an employee.

 - must have operated as a professional photographer for at least one consecutive year.

 - must fulfil the necessary requirements in technical skills and achieve an acknowledged standard (determined by the FEP) necessary to uphold a professional status.

 - must satisfy the requirements for professional practice skill, which will be assessed by the FEP member national association.